reekKiE/CompleteSuicideManual-En/English/map_1.md

 Of course, accommodation is not necessary, but I will introduce it just for backup.
 There are many B&Bs (bed-and-breakfast) in the south of West Lake, which are open all year round.
 It is the most convenient place to use them.
 From here, it takes about an hour by Fuji Rapid Bus to get to Fuugano Station.
 You can stay at the Rare Wood Museum at the entrance of the mountain trail.

-## Case Study 7: A man living a wandering life in a sea of ​​trees
+## Case study 7: A man living a wandering life in a sea of ​​trees

 There was a 21-year-old male company employee who was protected by the police after wandering in a sea of ​​trees for 16 days in November 1983.